Skip to content

 Placements

 This programme is optionally available in a sandwich mode variant.
-If students choose the sandwich placement option, they take a year out in industry between the second and third year.
+If you choose the sandwich placement option, you can take a year out in industry between the second and third year.
 This provides the opportunity to gain industrial experience.
-Students are supported throughout their placement, which can be overseas.
-Students are required to pay for their own travel, accommodation, and general living costs while on placements and study visits.
-There is no tuition fee for the placement year.
-There are also opportunities to take shorter work placements, for example over the summer period, and to be involved in systems development projects for real industry clients.
+You will be supported throughout your placement, which can be overseas.
+A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
+You are expected to cover your own travel, accommodation, and living costs.
+There are also opportunities to take shorter work placements, for example over the summer period, and to be involved in academic’s research projects.
+Our students have taken placements at a wide range of companies, including CGI IT UK, BMW, Lincolnshire County Council, Lloyds Banking Group, and Intel Corporation (UK) Ltd.

 What Can I Do with a Computer Science Degree?